 DNAscent detect is a

-DNAscent subprogram that goes through each read and, at each thymidine position, assigns the probability the thymidine is BrdU.
+DNAscent subprogram that analyses each nanopore-sequenced read and, at each thymidine position, assigns the probability that the base is really BrdU and EdU.

 The main input of